-ID Severity Log Entry Description Recovery Action 10423 INFORMA TIONAL Adapter %s: State change on logical drive %s from failed to operational (Server %s) The logical drive status has changed from "Offline" to "Online".
+ID Coverity Log Cata Description Paggyary Action Severity Log Entry Description Recovery Action 10430 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from available to operational (Server %s) The hard disk status has changed from available to operational.
 None.
-10424 MAJOR Adapter %s: State change on logical drive %s from failed to degraded (Server %s) The logical drive status has changed from "Offline" to "Critical".
-Replace the failed hard disk drive and perform a rebuild.
-10425 MAJOR Adapter %s: State change on logical drive %s from failed to partially degraded (Server %s) The logical drive status has changed from "Offline" to "Critical".
-Replace the failed hard disk drive and perform a rebuild.
-10426 CRITICAL Adapter %s: State change on logical drive %s from failed to failed (Server %s) The logical drive status is now "Offline".
-Contact an office listed in the "Contact Information" of "Start Guide".
-10427 CRITICAL Adapter %s: State change by user on physical drive (%s) from available to failed (Server %s) The hard disk drive status has changed from "Unused" to "Failed".
-Change the failed hard disk drive.
-10429 INFORMA TIONAL Adapter %s: State change by user on physical drive (%s) from available to rebuilding (Server %s) The hard disk drive status has changed from "Unused" to "Rebuild".
+10431 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from failed to available (Server %s) The hard disk status has changed from failed to available.
 None.
-10430 INFORMA TIONAL Adapter %s: State change by user on physical drive (%s) from available to operational (Server %s) The hard disk drive status has changed from "Unused" to "Online".
+10432 CRITICAL Adapter %s: State change by user on disk (%s) from failed to failed (Server %s) The hard disk status is now failed.
+Replace and rebuild the failed hard disk.
+10433 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from failed to hot spare (Server %s) The hard disk has changed from the failed to a spare disk.
 None.
-10431 INFORMA TIONAL Adapter %s: State change by user on physical drive (%s) from failed to available (Server %s) The hard disk drive status has changed from "Failed" to "Unused".
+(HotSpare is not supported.)
+10434 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from failed to rebuilding (Server %s) The hard disk status has changed from failed to rebuilding.
 None.
-10432 CRITICAL Adapter %s: State change by user on physical drive (%s) from failed to failed (Server %s) The hard disk drive status is now "Failed".
-Replace the failed hard disk drive and perform a rebuild.
-10434 INFORMA TIONAL Adapter %s: State change by user on physical drive (%s) from failed to rebuilding (Server %s) The hard disk drive status has changed from "Failed" to "Rebuild".
+10435 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from failed to operational (Server %s) The hard disk status has changed from failed to operational.
 None.
-10435 INFORMA TIONAL Adapter %s: State change by user on physical drive (%s) from failed to operational (Server %s) The hard disk drive status has changed from "Failed" to "Online".
+10436 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from hot spare to available (Server %s) The hard disk has changed from a spare disk to the available.
 None.
-10441 INFORMA TIONAL Adapter %s: State change by user on physical drive (%s) from rebuilding to available (Server %s) The hard disk drive status has changed from "Rebuild" to "Unused".
+(HotSpare is not supported.)
+10437 CRITICAL Adapter %s: State change by user on disk (%s) from hot spare to failed (Server %s) The hard disk has changed from a spare disk to the failed.
+Replace the failed hard disk and configure the new drive as a HotSpare drive.
+(HotSpare is not supported.)
+10438 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from hot spare to hot spare (Server %s) The hard disk is now a spare disk.
 None.
-10442 CRITICAL Adapter %s: State change by user on physical drive (%s) from rebuilding to failed (Server %s) The hard disk drive status has changed from "Rebuild" to "Failed".
-Replace the failed hard disk drive and perform a rebuild.
+(HotSpare is not supported.)
+10439 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from hot spare to rebuilding (Server %s) The hard disk has changed from a spare disk to rebuild.
+None.
+(HotSpare is not supported.)
+10440 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from hot spare to operational (Server %s) The hard disk status has changed from a spare disk to operational.
+None.
+(HotSpare is not supported.)
+10441 INFORMA TIONAL Adapter %s: State change by user on disk (%s) from rebuilding to available (Server %s) The hard disk status has changed from rebuilding to available.
+None.
+10442 CRITICAL Adapter %s: State change by user on disk (%s) from rebuilding to failed (Server %s) The hard disk status has changed from rebuilding to failed.
+Replace and rebuild the failed hard disk.